zowe/zowe-dependency-scan-pipeline/performance/client/README.md

 TEST_AUTH_PASSWORD=<username> \
 npm run test
 ```

+The environment variables are:

+- **DEBUG**: Optional.
+If you specify a value like `zowe-performance-test:*`, the test will expose all debugging information.
+You can limit it to one set of debugging information like assigning a value like `zowe-performance-test:wrk-testcase`.
+- **ZMS_HOST** and **ZMS_PORT**: Optional.
+If you want to collect server side metrics, you need to specify where is the Zowe Metrics Server started.
+Usually it should has same value as your target test server. **ZMS_PORT** is optional and has default value `19000`, which is the default port of Zowe Metrics Server.
+- **TARGET_HOST** and **TARGET_PORT**: This is required for `WrkTestCase`.
+It's the test server and port you want to test.
+Usually **TARGET_PORT** is the Zowe API Mediation Layer Gateway port.
+- **TEST_AUTH_USER** and **TEST_AUTH_PASSWORD**: Many `WrkTestCase` will require authentication.
+These are the username and password to call the API you want to test.

 The test report will be saved in `reports` folder by default.
 This can be customized in `jest.config.js`.